TTWNO/cuts/README.md

 #### Test suite

-Simply run make check to create and run the tests. to run the tests with more options cd to test, then run `./tests_main.out` (or whatever the output name is).
+Simply run `make check` to create and run the tests. to run the tests with more options cd to test, then run `./tests_main.out` (or whatever the output name is).

+I am using <a href="https://github.com/catchorg/Catch2">Catch2</a> as a testing library.
+See their documentation for various flags. `-s` gives much more detailed information even when your tests doesn't fail.

 #### Historical perspective